University of Utah: Transportation

 A number of campus shuttles, running on biodiesel and used vegetable oil, circle the campus on six different routes.
 The Utah Transit Authority (UTA) runs several buses through the university area as well as the TRAX Red Line (light rail), which runs to South Jordan.
 Riders can travel downtown, to FrontRunner (commuter rail), to West Valley, to the Salt Lake City International Airport, or to Draper by transferring to the TRAX Green or Blue lines.
 Students and staff can use their university IDs to ride UTA buses, TRAX, and FrontRunner.

-In 2012, the university unveiled a new plan for a more conducive campus for bicyclers called the "Bicycle Master Plan" which aims to transform the campus into a safer and more accessible place for bicyclers and to promote the increase of bicycle ridership.
+In 2012, the university unveiled a new plan for a more conducive campus for bicyclists called the "Bicycle Master Plan" which aims to transform the campus into a safer and more accessible place for cycling and to promote bicycle ridership.
 The plan emphasizes both campus pathways and on-street facilities that connect the core campus area with surrounding neighborhoods.
 The Bicycle Master Plan gives guidelines for facilities and programs that are within the University's jurisdiction.
 It also provides recommendations for the University to work with external entities such as UDOT, UTA, and Salt Lake City to improve bicycling conditions in locations that are important to the campus environment, but which are not under the University's direct control.

 Sustainability

 Sustainability efforts include a permanent sustainability office, a campus cogeneration plant, building upgrades and energy efficient building standards, behavior modification programs, purchasing local produce for campus dining, a farmers market, and student groups, as well as a branch of the Salt Lake City Bicycle Collective.
 Sustainability and transportation are also a large part of the university's campus master plan.
 The Sustainable Endowments Institute gave the university a "B+" in its College Sustainability Report Card 2011, with A's for climate change and energy, food and recycling, student involvement, and transportation.

 The expanded recycling program launched on July 1, 2007.
 Since its launch, the program has continued to grow and refine its procedures to better accommodate a growing campus' needs.
-Currently there are programs in place for paper, cardboard, aluminum, batteries, glass, printer cartridges, wooden pallets and plastics #1 and #2.
+There are programs in place for paper, cardboard, aluminum, batteries, glass, printer cartridges, wooden pallets and plastics #1 and #2.